 Many primates are very vulnerable to ecological disturbance because they are heavily dependent on fruit to eat and trees to live in.
 This is one reason why so many primates are endangered today and why many of them went extinct due to climatic and vegetational changes in the past.
-Jonathan Perry's paleontological research focuses on primates that lived on the edge of their geographic distribution.
-This research has taken him to two extremes in the Americas: extreme southern Patagonia and the Canadian prairies.
+I (Jonathan Perry) have conducted paleontological research focusing on primates that lived on the edge of their geographic distribution.
+This research has taken me to extreme environments in the Americas: southern Patagonia, the Canadian prairies, western Wyoming, and the badlands of eastern Oregon.

 Santa Cruz Province in Argentina is as far south as primates have ever lived.
 The Santa Cruz fauna of the Miocene has yielded a moderate diversity of platyrrhines, each with slightly different dietary adaptations.
-These include Homunculus (Table 8.1), first described by Florentino Ameghino in 1891 (Figure 8.17).
-Recent fieldwork by Perry and colleagues in Argentina has revealed several skulls of Homunculus as well as many parts of the skeleton (Kay et al. 2012).
+These include Homunculus, first described by Florentino Ameghino in 1891 (Figure 8.20).
+Recent fieldwork by my colleagues and I in Argentina has revealed several skulls of Homunculus as well as many parts of the skeleton (Kay et al. 2012).
 The emerging profile of this extinct primate is one of a dedicated arboreal quadruped that fed on fruits and leaves.
 Many of the foods eaten by Homunculus must have been very tough and were probably covered and impregnated with grit; we suspect this because the cheek teeth are very worn down, even in young individuals, and because the molar tooth roots were very large, presumably to resist strong bite forces (Perry et al. 2010, 2014).

-Figure 8.17 Representative specimens of Homunculus patagonicus.
-A, adult cranium in lateral view.
-B, adult cranium surface reconstructed from microCT scans, with the teeth segmented out.
-C, juvenile cranium.
+Figure 8.20: Representative specimens of Homunculus patagonicus.
+A. Adult cranium in lateral view.
+B. Adult cranium surface reconstructed from microCT scans, with the teeth segmented out.
+C. Juvenile cranium.
 White scale bars are 1cm long.
+Credit: Representative specimens of Homunculus patagonicus (Figure 8.17) photo by Jonathan M. G. Perry is under a CC BY-NC 4.0 License.

-Perry began working in Argentina while a graduate student at Duke University.
-He participated as a field assistant in a team led by his Ph.D. advisor, Richard F. Kay, and Argentine colleagues Sergio F. Vizcaíno and M. Susana Bargo.
+I began working in Argentina while a graduate student at Duke University.
+I participated as a field assistant in a team led by my Ph.D. advisor, Richard F. Kay, and Argentine colleagues Sergio F. Vizcaíno and M. Susana Bargo.
 Most of the localities examined belong to a suite of beach sites known since the 1800s and visited by many field parties from various museums in the early 1900s.
-Since 2003, their international team of paleontologists from the U.S. and Argentina has visited these localities every single year (Figure 8.18).
+Since 2003, our international team of paleontologists from the U.S. and Argentina has visited these localities every single year (Figure 8.21).
 Over time, new fossils and new students have led to new projects and new approaches, including the use of microcomputed tomography (microCT) to visualize and analyze internal structures of the skeleton.